MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 ## Findings - prerequisit for understanding reccomendations
+- Most median delayed base is PHL
+- There are signficantly more departures in the afternoon than the morning

 ## RECCOMENDATIONS
 - Being that late_ac_arrivals are the #1 cause of delayed flights, AA should focus on
+- Focus on on-time departures in the morning so the planes can operate on-time for the later departures then shift priority to customer experience during times when there are the most customers.

+- A/B testing using PHL base as the experimental group, the base that stands to improve the most from delays (figure 5)